-A result of living with diabetes are elevated blood sugar levels.
-This stems from the low counts of insulin in your system.
+A result of living with diabetes is elevated blood sugar levels.
+This stems from the low counts of insulin in the system.

-Controlling your system and the things that you eat is very important for living a healthy life.
-This is why having a proper diet and a good exercise plan as well as managing your stress and sleep levels.
+Controlling our system and the things that we eat is very important for living a healthy life.
+This is why having a proper diet and a good exercise plan as well as managing our stress and sleep levels.

 Since fruits are sweet the common misconception is that people living with diabetes can’t eat them.

-But that’s completely not true, in fact fruits are very good and healthy for diabetics because they contain antioxidants, minerals and vitamins that every system needs.
+But that’s completely not true fruits are very good and healthy for diabetics because they contain antioxidants, minerals, and vitamins that every system needs.

-One thing you have to keep in mind is the low-glycemic-index.
+One thing to keep in mind is the low glycemic index.
 If it’s below 55, you’re good!

-Apples are sweet, juicy and crunchy and they actually help you with and protect you against even getting diagnosed with diabetes.
+Apples are sweet, juicy, and crunchy and they actually can help protect against getting diagnosed with diabetes.

-They detoxify your system by providing it with the much needed vitamin C, antioxidants and soluble fiber.
+They detoxify our system by providing it with much-needed vitamin C, antioxidants, and soluble fiber.

-Another important fact to know about apples is that they protect you from heart attacks and eye diseases that are common among people living with diabetes.
+Another important fact to know about apples is that they can protect us from heart attacks and eye diseases that are common among people living with diabetes.

 Glycemic index: 30-50